-If employees identify an issue regarding animal welfare, they can report it directly to the Chief Animal Welfare Officer or via our SpeakUp Line.
+If employees identify an issue regarding animal welfare, they can report it directly to Corporate Animal Affairs, to local and global animal welfare officers or via our compliance hotline.

 Work with committees and associations

-As part of our efforts to improve animal welfare, we are involved in several organizations such as the European Federation of Pharmaceutical Industries and Associations (EFPIA), the German Association of Research-based Pharmaceutical Companies (vfa) and Interpharma, a federation of research-based pharmaceutical companies in Switzerland.
-As a member of Interpharma, we have joined a continuous dialogue with Swiss Animal Protection to identify common interests and find synergies regarding the 3Rs.
+As part of our efforts to improve animal welfare, we are involved in several organizations and initiatives, including the European Federation of Pharmaceutical Industries and Associations (EFPIA) and Interpharma, a federation of research-based pharmaceutical companies in Switzerland.
+Interpharma conducts audits at contract research organizations and animal breeders together with selected member companies.

 Number of laboratory animals used for medical study purposes